newnoiseworks/omgd/NOTES.md

 ## OLD

+- YAML files should represent potential "userland" as much as possible
+  - e.g. making profile.yml.tmpl visible / in the new repo is to allow the user to adjust build / deploy processes
+  - run commands w/n go as much as possible to keep things testable etc

 - Using internal go code vs. issuing CLI commands back into the program
   - Using internal go code as much as possible